Industry news, Investing

 ESG adoption rates hold steady, Callan survey finds

-Larger funds (greater than $20 billion in assets) and foundations consistently had the highest rate of ESG incorporation (78% and 56% respectively), our survey also revealed.
-For larger funds, some respondents indicated that stemmed from their greater resources and bigger participant pools with constituents asking for ESG investment options.
+Larger funds (greater than $20 billion in assets) and foundations consistently had the highest rate of ESG incorporation (78% and 56% respectively), our survey revealed.
+For larger funds, some respondents indicated this stemmed from their greater resources and bigger participant pools with constituents asking for ESG investment options.
 ESG factor adoption for foundations was more closely associated with an alignment of the specific mission and goals of the institution.